PAC One-Step Safety Certification for Black-Box Discrete-Time Stochastic Systems: Introduction

 On the other hand, data-driven methods for formal verification and design of black-box systems have received increasing attention, e.g., \cite{samari2024single,wooding2024learning}.
 A representative data-driven approach is scenario optimization, originally proposed in \cite{calafiore2006scenario} to address robust optimization problems.
 It has since been integrated with barrier certificates for safety verification and controller synthesis in deterministic systems \cite{xue2019probably,nejati2023formal, wu2025convex, rickard2025data, samari2025data}.
-Later, \cite{mathiesen2023inner,gracia2024data,mathiesen2024data} investigated finite-horizon safety guarantees for stochastic discrete-time systems with known dynamics but unknown disturbance distributions.
+Later, \cite{mathiesen2023inner,gracia2024data,mathiesen2024data,wwox2026} investigated finite-horizon safety guarantees for stochastic discrete-time systems with known dynamics but unknown disturbance distributions.
 Subsequently, \cite{nejati2023data,salamati2024data} addressed the more challenging case of black-box stochastic systems with both unknown dynamics and disturbance distributions.
-Furthermore, \cite{salamati2022data} and \cite{salamati2022safety} aimed to reduce the sample complexity by employing the wait-and-judge technique~\cite{campi2018wait} and the repetitive scenario technique~\cite{calafiore2016repetitive}, respectively.
-However, these works on black-box stochastic systems rely on prior knowledge of certain constants, such as the Lipschitz constants of the system dynamics and the barrier certificates, which is often unavailable in practice, particularly when the dynamics are unknown.
+Furthermore, \cite{salamati2022data} and \cite{salamati2022safety} aimed to reduce the sample complexity by employing the wait-and-judge technique~\cite{campi2018wait} and the repetitive scenario technique~\cite{calafiore2016repetitive}, respectively. {Although these works target finite or infinite-horizon safety verification, they typically require strong prior knowledge, such as Lipschitz constants, to generalize from finite samples to the entire state space.
+In a more general black-box setting where such constants are unknown, ensuring such strong safety guarantees is generally infeasible.
 In contrast, our approach eliminates the need for such prior constants.
+Moreover, we would like to highlight a technical subtlety in these approaches.
+To the best of our knowledge, works such as \cite{salamati2024data,salamati2022data,salamati2022safety} apply Chebyshev’s inequality to obtain uniform characterizations of expectations (e.g., via Rademacher complexity).
+However, the validity of this step in the current setting requires additional justification, since applying a pointwise bound to a data-dependent selection does not automatically extend to a uniform guarantee.}

 \textbf{Notations.} Let $\mathbb{R}$, $\mathbb{R}^n$, and $\mathbb{N}$ denote real numbers, $n$-dimensional vectors, and non-negative integers.
 For $\bm{v} \in \mathbb{R}^n$, $\bm{v}[j]$ is its $j$-th component.
 For sets $\mathbb{A}$ and $\mathbb{B}$, $\mathbb{A} \setminus \mathbb{B}$ is the difference, $\overline{\mathbb{A}}$ the closure, and $\mathbb{A}^c$ the complement.
 The indicator $1_{\mathbb{S}}(\bm{x})$ equals 1 if $\bm{x} \in \mathbb{S}$, 0 otherwise.
 For a probability space $(\mathbb{Y}, \mathcal{F}, \textnormal{P}_{\bm{y}})$, $\textnormal{P}_{\bm{y}}[\mathbb{E}]$ is the probability of $\mathbb{E}$, and $\textnormal{E}_{\bm{y}}[\cdot]$ its expectation.